 National Minimum Wage rates

-The apprentice rate, for apprentices under 19 or 19 or over and in the first year of their apprenticeship, increases to £2.60 (£2.50) and hour.
+- the apprentice rate, for apprentices under 19 or 19 or over and in the first year of their apprenticeship will increase to £2.60 (currently £2.50).

-HMRC are able to charge penalties to those employers found to be in breach of the NMW rules.
+Since April 2009 HMRC have been able to charge penalties to those employers found to be in breach of the NMW rules.